 What's even better is that this dish is all made in ONE pan, saving you valuable cleanup and dish-washing time later.

-An easy-to-make, adventurous meal you can prepare in less then an hour are hard to come by.
-We're happy to say that Pineapple Glazed Chicken is a HUGE hit with the family, and a great option for kids to try out some new and exciting flavors.
+Easy-to-make, adventurous meals that can be prepared in less then an hour are hard to come by.
+We're happy to say that Pineapple Glazed Chicken is a HUGE family hit, and a great option for kids to try out some new and exciting flavors.

 How to make Pineapple Glazed Chicken?